ChenLangChen/Tweet-Stance-Prediction/README.md

 - Tokens without meaning such as **punctuations**, **stop-words** and **non-alphabetic characters** except for **#** are removed.
 The reason why we keep # is that # is has meaning in Tweet, and GloVe Tweet embedding can recognise #.
 Case is maintained sensitive in this task, as words written in upper case conveys sentiment, such as anger and surprise.

 # Data Augmentation
 A word embedding (GloVe) synonym based approach is applied.
 For every tweet in the training set, the sentence is augmented by substituting some words with synonyms in the GloVe context.
-With text augmentation, the number of training dataset is doubled.
+With text augmentation, the number of training dataset is doubled.[6]
 Text augmentation is not applied in the validation set, as text augmentation doesn't necessarily improve the performance, and we want to find out whether it's actually helpful.

 # Why Bi-directional LSTM
 In handling time-series data, such as a sequence of words, RNN suffers from short- term memory which is due to vanishing gradient during back propagation.
 Layers from the beginning of the neural network with small gradients stop learning.
 LSTM solves the problem with a mechanism called gate that can regulate the flow of information, making